Real open books and real contact structures: Real Giroux correspondence

 \section{Real Giroux correspondence}

-In this section we prove \begin{theorem} ({\it Real Giroux Correspondence}) Let $(M,c_{M})$ be a real 3-manifold.
-Then there is a one to one correspondence between the real contact structures on $M$ up to equivariant contact isotopy and the real open books on $M$ up to positive real stabilization and equivariant isotopy. \end{theorem}
+In this section we give the proof of some parts of \begin{conj} ({\it Real Giroux Correspondence}) Let $(M,c_{M})$ be a real 3-manifold.
+Then there is a one to one correspondence between the real contact structures on $(M,c_{M})$ up to equivariant contact isotopy and the real open books on $(M,c_{M})$ up to positive real stabilization and equivariant isotopy. \end{conj}